 A little over 10 years ago, stem cell research was illegal in Michigan.
 When I learned of the statewide ballot initiative to overturn the stem cell research ban, I had to get involved.
 I put my law practice on hold for two years and traveled around Michigan, educating communities across the state about the value of stem cell research and the importance of passing the ballot initiative.
 I’m proud to say we won.

 That fight inspired me to run for office, and in 2008 I became a State Representative.
 I served three terms in Lansing, the maximum allowed by state law.
 In Lansing, I was best known for taking on Betsy DeVos, shutting down her attempts to wreak havoc on our state’s school system with her harmful privatization agenda.
 I also helped spearhead energy efficiency legislation and was appointed to lead the effort to reform Michigan’s broken criminal justice system for appointing counsel to indigent citizens.
 I’m proud to say I helped co-found the Progressive Women’s Caucus in the State House, which works to elect pro-choice women to the legislature.

-As a legislator, Ellen led the fight against Betsy DeVos’ efforts to destroy Michigan’s public-school system.
-She served on several important committees, including Appropriations, Education and Judiciary, and was named the Public Official of the Year in 2010 (by the National MS Society); the Legislator of the Year in 2011 and 2012 (by the Michigan Probate Judges Association and the Michigan Association of Drug Court Professionals); an Environmental Champion in 2012 (by the Michigan Sierra Club); the Elected Official of the Year in 2013 (by the Oakland County Democratic Party); and the Democratic Representative of the Year in 2014 (by the Michigan Information and Research Service.
+In Lansing, I was the Vice Chair for both the Education Committee and the Judiciary Committee, as well as serving on the Appropriations and Energy & Technology Committees.
+During my time as a State Representative I was named the Public Official of the Year in 2010 by the National MS Society, Legislator of the Year in 2011 and 2012 by the Michigan Probate Judges Association and the Michigan Association of Drug Court Professionals, Environmental Champion in 2012 by the Michigan Sierra Club, Elected Official of the Year in 2013 by the Oakland County Democratic Party, and Democratic Representative of the Year in 2014 by the Michigan Information and Research Service.